Bob Andersen

 Bob Andersen (born February, 1963) is an American politician, currently serving as a state senator in Nebraska.

 Personal life

 Andersen was born on February 11, 1963, in Tiffin, Ohio and graduated from Seaholm High School in Birmingham, Michigan, in 1981.
 He earned his associate degree at Community College of the U.S. Air Force and graduated from Peru State College in 2002 with a bachelor's degree.

 Andersen joined the Air Force in 1982 after and left the service in 2003.
-He is a member of St. Patrick’s Catholic Church, along with being a member of the American Legion, National Rifle Association, and 88 Tactical (a firearms shooting and training facility) in Sarpy County.
+He is a member of St. Patrick’s Catholic Church, along with being a member of the American Legion, National Rifle Association of America, and 88 Tactical (a firearms shooting and training facility) in Sarpy County.
 He is married to Julie Andersen.

+Andersen enlisted straight out of high school at age 19.
+He trained as a Russian linguist and signals analyst and worked in intelligence during the Cold War, with his first posting in divided Berlin.
+He was raised outside Detroit and has lived in Nebraska since 1991.
+He and his wife, Julie, have two sons, Joe and Jack.